UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_05.md

 [[1, 2], ['buckle', 'My', 'Shoe'], 3, 4]
 ```

-We can get the length of a list, with `len()` like we did for strings.

 ``` python
 my_list = [1.2, 3, None, True, 'One of the lost socks']
 len(my_list)